slatedocs/slate/source/index.html.md

 }
 ```

 This endpoint creates a `transcription` task.
+In this task, one of our workers will read an attachment and arbitrarily transcribe any information you'd like.
+Example use cases could be transcribing information from PDFs, manually scraping a web page for information, etc.

 This task involves a plaintext `instruction` about how to transcribe the attachment, an `attachment` of what you'd like to transcribe, an `attachment_type`, a dictionary `fields` which describes all the things you'd like transcribed, and an optional dictionary `row_fields` for items which need to be transcribed per row in the attachment.